Male Infertility: Causes, Testing, and Integrative Treatment Options

 Male factors are solely responsible for approximately 20–30% of infertility cases and contribute to up to 50% overall.
 Declining sperm counts over recent decades have made male infertility an increasingly common and underrecognized contributor to fertility challenges.

-When should a couple seek evaluation for infertility?
+When should a man be evaluated for infertility?

 If pregnancy has not occurred after 12 months of regular, unprotected intercourse, both partners should be evaluated.
 If the female partner is 35 or older, evaluation is typically recommended after 6 months.